Tectu/malloy/readme.md

 # Features
 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.

+- Server
+  - Plain or TLS (SSL) connections
   - HTTP
+    - Sessions
-  - Server
+  - Websocket
-    - Plain or TLS connections (HTTP / HTTPS)
   - Request router
     - Simple handlers (useful for building REST APIs)
     - Sub-routers (nested routers)
     - Redirections
     - File serving locations
     - Automatic preflight responses (optional)
+  - High-level controller class to setup I/O context, SSL context, worker threads and more.
 - Cookies
-  - Sessions
-- WebSocket
-  - Server
-    - Plain or TLS connections (WS / WSS)
 - HTML
   - Parsing HTML forms
-- High-level controller class to setup I/O context, SSL context, worker threads and more.

 Coming soon™:
 - Security middleware (CSRF, XSS, ...)